rawoof-pm/react-app/README.md

 ## Prerequisites
 * HTML, CSS, JavaScript fundamentals are absolutely necessary.
 * Basic knowledge of ES6
- *The concepts you should be aware of
+  * The below concepts you should be aware of
    * JavaScript - 'this' keyword, filter, map and reduce methods.
    * ES6 - let, const, arrow functions, template literals, default parameters, object literals, rest and spread operators, destructuring assignment.

 ## How to Create React App ?
 * `create-react-app` is command line interface tool that allows you to quickly create and run react app with no configuration